Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/migration-guide.md

 consistent experience with established API patterns for all services.
 A set of [Java design guidelines][GuidelinesJava] was introduced to ensure that Java clients have a natural and idiomatic feel with respect to the Java ecosystem.
 Further details are available in the guidelines for those interested.

-Aside from the benefits of the new design mentioned above, the `azure-messaging-eventhub` adds new features to send `CloudEvent` and custom events to an EventGrid Topic or Domain Topic.
+Aside from the benefits of the new design mentioned above, the `azure-messaging-eventgrid` adds new features to send `CloudEvent` and custom events to an EventGrid Topic or Domain Topic.
 Refer to the [README][README] for more information about sending `CloudEvent` and custom events.

 ### Cross Service SDK improvements